joetuson/joetuson.github.io/_posts/2020-01-15-gamesmanship.markdown

 I've always assumed social media created the sound bite/clever-put-down culture.

-This quote made me realize that competitive appetite has always been there.
+Appetite for competitive conversation has always been there.
 Social media has just exposed or amplified existing behavior.